COMPANY BACKGROUND

 Thereafter, the Company was managed by his family until his son, the late Tun Tan Siew Sin took over the Chairmanship in 1974 after his retirement from the Cabinet.
 He held the post of Chairman until 1988.
 Under the distinguished leadership of Tun Tan Siew Sin, the former Minister of Finance, UMB had accumulated substantial reserves which contributed significantly to the financial strength of the Group today.
 The late Tun Tan Siew Sin was posthumously awarded the National Integrity Award by The Kuala Lumpur Society for Transparency and Integrity on 28 June 2003.

-Mr. Choi Siew Hong, the former Deputy Governor of Bank Negara Malaysia, who has been on the Board of Directors since 1976, became the Chairman of the Group following the death of Tun Tan Siew Sin in 1988.
-Under the present leadership of Mr. Choi, the Group has expanded and broadened its earnings base and continues to grow steadily in financial strength.
+The late Mr. Choi Siew Hong, the former Deputy Governor of Bank Negara Malaysia, who had been on the Board of Directors since 1976, became the Chairman of the Group following the death of Tun Tan Siew Sin in 1988.
+Under the leadership of Mr. Choi, the Group has expanded and broadened its earnings base and continues to grow steadily in financial strength.

 United Malacca Berhad (UMB) started in 1910 with a paid up capital of RM315,000 and 460 acres of rubber.
 Over the years, UMB expanded its planted acreage and operations through acquisitions and mergers to 13,000 acres with estates in Melaka, Negeri Sembilan and Johore.